-Figure 6 (A) total (J{2.5}) and (B) ion induced (J{1.5}) formation rates on event (pink) and nonevent days (blue).
+Figure 6 (A) total ($J{2.5}$) and (B) ion induced ($J{1.5}$) formation rates on event (pink) and nonevent days (blue).
 (C) H2SO4 proxy concentration, (D) NH3 concentration, (E) condensation sink and (F) brightness (clear-sky parameter) on event (pink) and nonevent days (blue) shown as violin plots.
 Violin plots are a combination of boxplot and a kernel distribution function on each side of the boxplots.
 The white circles define the median of the distribution and the edges on the inner grey boxes refer to the 25th and 75th percentiles, respectively.

 To confirm our hypothesis, we plot the observed NPF probability as a function of H2SO4 and CS in Fig. 7.
 We find that events occurred most frequently under high H2SO4 exceeding 4 x 105 cm-3 and CS below 0.01 s-1 (Fig. 7).
 The highest probability is observed in the lower-right corner of Fig. 7, under high H2SO4 concentration and the lowest CS.
-As H2SO4 formation depends on the level of solar radiation, summer conditions favor H2SO4 formation, see also Fig. S24.
-SO2 which is always available in the regional background air, has similar concentrations on event and nonevent days (Fig. S23), and higher concentrations are associated with air masses arriving from the northeast, passing over the town of Payerne (Fig. S25).
+As brightness and H2SO4 have a causal relationship, summer conditions favor H2SO4 formation, see also Fig. S23.
+SO2 which is always available in the regional background air, has similar concentrations on event and nonevent days (Fig. S22), and higher concentrations are associated with air masses arriving from the northeast, passing over the town of Payerne (Fig. S24).
 During less cloudy conditions (high B), SO2 oxidation is favored, producing higher concentrations of H2SO4.
 At the same time, cleaner conditions (low CS), favor NPF occurrence in two ways.
-First, the loss of H_2SO_4 to preexisting particles is decreased, favoring an increased lifetime of the precursor gas needed for NPF (see equation 6).
-Second, besides H_2SO_4 , fewer freshly formed particles and precursor vapors needed for particle growth are lost to preexisting background particles, increasing the probability of NPF.
+First, the loss of H2SO4 to preexisting particles is decreased, favoring an increased lifetime of the precursor gas needed for NPF (see equation 6).
+Second, besides H2SO4, less freshly formed particles and precursor vapors needed for particle growth are lost, increasing the probability of NPF.

-Figure 7 Event probability distribution at Payerne based on the CS and sulfuric acid proxy hourly concentrations during daytime [8:00 - 17:00 CET].
+Figure 7 Event probability distribution at Payerne based on the CS and sulfuric acid proxy hourly concentrations during daytime [8:00-17:00 CET].
 Marker size indicates number of days included in the probability calculation within every cell.